gurgeous/httpdisk/README.md

 - `force_errors:` don't read errors from cache (but still write)
 - `ignore_params:` array of query params to ignore when calculating cache_key
 - `logger`: log requests to stderr, or pass your own logger
+- `utf8`: if true, force text response bodies to valid UTF-8

 Pass these in when setting up Faraday: